-- a.
-Within the first 3 places for senior men and senior women at any NZ Track and Field Championship event.
-Nominees who place 4-5 to be reviewed by panel, taking into consideration the standard of the field - b.
-In the NZ Cross Country, Mountain Running or Road Running championships; within the first 3 places for senior men and women.
-Nominees who place 4-5 to be reviewed by panel, taking into consideration the standard of the field - c.
-Attain selection in a NZ team chosen by Athletics New Zealand.
+- Top 3 placing in the senior men's or senior women's category at any Athletics NZ Track and Field or Out of Stadia National Championship events. - b.
+Nominees who place 4-5 to be reviewed by panel, taking into consideration the standard of the field. - c.
+Attain selection to an Athletics NZ team to compete internationally for New Zealand.